gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 Plugging it into power and switching it on illuminated the power indicator LED.
 There's no screen or input devices, so all interaction will be via an aftermarket USB serial port.
-In the image below the USB serial port is the left-most port which was clearly made by some kind of power tool.
+In the image below the USB serial port is the left-most port which was clearly made by some kind of tool.

 ![Back of the slug showing the aftermarket serial port](back.jpg)